-This policy which takes account of a Procurement Paper issued by NALC in January 2018 and is subject to both the requirements of s.135 of the Local Government Act 1972 and the Public Contracts Regulations 2015 (The 2015 Regulations) should be read in conjunction with sections 10 to 12 of the Council's Financial Regulations and section 20 of the Council's Standing Orders.
+This policy which takes account of a Procurement Paper issued by NALC in January 2018 also takes account of a 2022 paper by the LGA on 'National Procurement Strategy for Local Government in England 2022.
+The policy is subject to both the requirements of s.135 of the Local Government Act 1972 and the Public Contracts Regulations 2015 (The 2015 Regulations) should be read in conjunction with sections 10 to 12 of the Council's Financial Regulations and section 20 of the Council's Standing Orders.